sasa-radovanovic/charging-session-backbone/README.md

 # Charging session backbone

 This is a result of a EVBox backend case.
-I do not know if assignment should be timeboxes but I started working on the case at 14:15 on April 21st and finished the case at 17:31 (I was trying to produce a solution in under 4 hours).
+I do not know if assignment should be timeboxed but I started working on the case at 14:15 on April 21st and finished the case at 17:31 (I was trying to produce a solution in under 4 hours).

 ## Software stack